 Plan for possible arrest

-Ideally, have a legal support team in place, with lawyers and legal workers trained to understand the principles of solidarity.
+Ideally, this would be with lawyers and legal workers who are trained to understand the principles of solidarity.

 Handouts with basic information and phone numbers can be available at the action.

 Know what your solidarity strategy is, and include information about it in trainings and preparations.

 Know who your political allies are that you can call on for support.
 Unions, NGOs, sympathetic politicians, Green Party members, religious groups and progressive mayors may not be willing to go out on the streets with you, but are often willing to help get people out of jail, or to pressure authorities to provide decent treatment.

 Progressive journalists, and civil liberties groups and legal associations are often your best ‘safety net’ in terms of generating immediate public debate and support for your cause.